 - Explain the purpose, roles, and responsibilities of workplace parties with respect to a rescue plan

-Trainer manual, test, answers sheet, DVD, record of attendance, wall certificate, and 1 CD ROM containing read-only PowerPoint presentation files, and course materials order form
+Trainer manual, test, answers sheet, record of attendance, wall certificate, and 1 CD ROM containing read-only PowerPoint presentation files, and course materials order form

 Ont.
 Reg.
 213/91 Construction Projects s.
 26.2 (1)